miriamrie/VUE-Project/README.md

 # Website-VUE-project
 Hey!
-This is for my website-project using the VUE-Framework and a responsive design.
+This is for my website-project using the VUE-Framework to create a fast responsive design.

 <!DOCTYPE html>
 <html lang="en">